nilshedstrom/swish-dotnet/README.md

 ---

-A .net swish client written in .net core 1.0.
+A .net swish client written in .net core.

 ## Usage